Tejasva1701/Tejasva1701/README.md

 ## About Me

-I am a 1st year CSE Student at USICT, Delhi.
+I am a Sophomore CSE Student at USICT, Delhi.
 I am 18 years old.
 I am a Quick learner.
 I have keen interest in Ethical Hacking and Web development.
+I am proficient in the art of Calligraphy and Graphic Designing.
+Currently diving deep into Ethical Hacking and learning French Language.

 Follow me writing at[]()